nnbuainain/get_confidence_interval_from_treePL/README.md

 # get_confidence_interval_from_treePL
-A project to get confidence interval from phylogenetic trees with treePL
+> Developed by *Nelson Buainain & Maura Regina*

+A project to get confidence interval from phylogenetic trees with treePL.
 Phylogenetic trees estimate the evolutionary relationships among individuals. treePL is a software developed to estimate divergence times in a phylogenetic tree, and is especially useful with large datasets such as genomic data or large trees.
 However, divergence times is given as a point value and does not accomodate uncertainty.

 ## GOAL